RevenueHunt/docs/docs/reference/app-settings.md

     **SMTP Settings**

     SMTP stands for Simple Mail Transfer Protocol.
-SMTP is a connection protocol that enables third-party apps (e.g. Shop Quiz) to send emails through your email server.
+SMTP is a connection protocol that enables third-party apps (e.g. RevenueHunt: Product Recommendation Quiz) to send emails through your email server.

-    When you connect the Shop Quiz: Product Recommendation Quiz app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our *no-reply@prq.email* email account, they’ll be sent from your email account.
+    When you connect the RevenueHunt app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our *no-reply@prq.email* email account, they’ll be sent from your email account.

     Check [How to Send Result Emails from your own server](https://docs.revenuehunt.com/how-to-guides/how-to-send-result-emails-from-custom-server/) for detailed instructions on how to set this up.